EWC-consortium/eudi-wallet-rfcs/ewc-rfc010-issue-and-present-organisational-credentials.md

 Depending on the use case, organisations need certain information about their business partners, such as authorised signatories, tax numbers or ultimate beneficial owners.
 This data needs to be validated and kept up to date.
 To simplify the management of this master data, we propose the use of organisational credentials, for example issued by an Attestation Provider verifying data from an authentic source such as the relevant commercial register.

 We aim to provide greater flexibility in terms of authentication methods and credential types.
 Since the credentials in scope are exchanged with a focus on organisations, we anticipate the use of server-based organisational wallets, which have different requirements than personal mobile wallets.
 Therefore, we propose the introduction of an organisation-specific identity for natural persons that allows requesting and presenting organisational credentials without the need to interact with a personal wallet.
 This will significantly simplify the handling of organisational credentials and enable a wide range of use cases.
 Organisation wallets can handle processes automatically without human interaction and present the required credentials independently.
 In addition, processes that require the verifiable liability of a responsible person are enabled by signing such requests using the representative's organisation-specific identity.
+In practice, signatory rights are often delegated.
+Therefore, a verifiable mechanism for delegation is required that allows proving power of attorney to third parties.

 The defined protocols and standards serve as a foundation for enabling interoperability between organisations throughout the EWC ecosystem.
 This RFC assumes that users are familiar with the chosen EWC protocols and standards, and can reference the original specifications when required.